savannahghi/shared_ui_components/CONTRIBUTING.md

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

-We have an official message board (Help/Support center) through which we can interact with community members incase you have questions.
+We have an official message board [Support center](mailto:feedback@bewell.co.ke) through which we can interact with community members incase you have questions.

-> - [ ] todo: Add Help center contact info (whatsapp and telephone number for chat/support)

 ## What should I know before I get started?